Trading With a “Wedge” Pattern Using a Classical Strategy

-The “Wedge” pattern is a technical analysis tool that predicts the approaching market tendency (trend) change.
+The “Wedge” pattern is a technical analysis tool in the Forex that predicts the approaching market tendency (trend) change.

 It is this feature that makes it a reversal pattern, but we’ll talk about it when we consider the reasons behind the pattern formation.